CALL NOW FOR A FREE CONSULTATION (888) 607-8690

 The majority of road-debris related accidents are caused by objects falling off other vehicles.
 This can mean tires or parts of side panels fall off the vehicle.
 More common are large pieces of cargo such as furniture or household appliances coming unsecured from trucks and causing an accident.
 This sort of debris is classified as “unavoidable,” and the driver of the vehicle with improperly secured cargo can be held liable for any damages caused by the resulting accident.
 As in any other vehicular accident, a police report, witness statements, and information about the negligent driver and their vehicle will be instrumental in any effort to secure compensation.

 Conversely, debris already present in the road at the time of the accident will be considered “avoidable.”
 From your insurance company’s point of view, if you had control of your vehicle you should have been able to avoid the debris, and therefore avoid the accident.
 It will be extremely different to hold another party liable for these kinds of accidents.
-You’ll need to find who placed the debris in the road in the first place, which can be next to impossible.
+You’ll need to find who placed the debris in the road in the first place, which may be impossible.
 Furthermore you’ll have to prove that the negligent party knew about the debris and did not remove it in a reasonable time frame.
 Theoretically a construction company or government entity (most likely the state Department of Transportation) could be held liable in an avoidable debris case, but establishing negligence can be difficult.

 It should be noted as well that if you cause an accident while swerving to avoid road debris, the insurance company will almost certainly consider you at fault for the accident.
 If you must swerve to avoid debris, you should make every effort to do so safely.
 Even colliding with a guardrail could mean thousands of dollars in damages.